Alex Bregman Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- The Athletics give up the most home runs in baseball (88 total, 1.7 per game).
+- Athletics pitchers combine to give up the most home runs in baseball (89 total, 1.6 per game).

-- Muller will make his first start of the season for the Athletics.
+- Medina gets the start for the Athletics, his fifth of the season.
+He is 0-3 with a 6.45 ERA and 19 strikeouts in 22 1/3 innings pitched.

-- It's the season debut and his first appearance in more than a year for the 25-year-old southpaw.
+- His last time out was on Wednesday against the Seattle Mariners, when the right-hander threw 5 1/3 innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.